 The Difference Between Project Charter and Project Scope Statement

 Ever wondered what the difference is between a Project Scope Statement and a Project Charter?
 Do you really need both?
-Read on to find out.
+Read more to find out.

 The project charter and project scope statement are created in the early phases of a project.
 They are used throughout the project to make sure we are going in the right direction.
 The importance of a project charter and project scope statement can’t be underestimated.
 Studies have shown that 39% of projects fail due to lack of planning.
 The charter and scope statement are two essential documents that can help you avoid being part of that statistic.
 If you’ve researched both you are probably scratching your head and wondering what the difference is.
 Do I really need both?
 Read on to find out what each document is all about and how you can put them to good use!

 The Project Charter

 The project charter is where we document why a project is being undertaken.
 What will it deliver?
 What are the benefits it will bring?
 The intended audience is everyone involved with the project.